LinkedInAttic/idiomatic.js/readme.md

     Be explicit and put semicolons where they need to be.
 Don't let the interpreter guess where you mean to put semicolons.
 It's good for browser compatibility and code maintenance.

   * Use semicolons after the end of every simple statement
-  * Use semicolons after every assignment statement (even when assigning a function literal or object literal), except when listing out the variables (in which case only the last assignment ends with a semicolon)
+  * Use semicolons after every assignment statement (even when assigning a function literal or object literal), except function statements and when listing out the variables (in which case only the last assignment ends with a semicolon).
   * Use semicolons after 'return', 'throw', 'continue', or 'break' statements

     A. Semicolons after simple statements